SOMEASVAR/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

-# Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit
+# Exp:03 Implementation of Half Adder and Full Adder circuit

-# Implementation-of-Half-Adder-and-Full-Adder-circuit
+# Implementation of Half Adder and Full Adder circuit
-### AIM:
+## AIM:
 To design a half adder and full adder circuit and verify its truth table in Quartus using Verilog programming.

-### Equipments Required:
+## Equipments Required:
-Hardware – PCs, Cyclone II , USB flasher
+1. Hardware – PCs, Cyclone II , USB flasher
-Software – Quartus prime
+2. Software – Quartus prime
 Theory
 Adders are digital circuits that carry out addition of numbers.